kuanhungchen/awesome-tiny-object-detection/README.md

 ## Updates

+* (4/22) Add paper `Efficient Object Detection in Large Images Using Deep Reinforcement Learning`
-* (4/22) Add TensorFlow code for `EfficientDet: Scalable and Efficient Object Detection`
+* (4/22) Add more code for `EfficientDet: Scalable and Efficient Object Detection`
 * (4/16) Add project and code for `Finding Tiny Faces`

 ## Activities